Subject Access Requests

 What information can I ask for?

-You can ask to be provided with any personal data that you consider the University may hold about you on computer or in paper records accessible under the terms of the Act.
+You can ask to be provided with any personal data that you consider the University may hold about you on computer or in paper records accessible under the terms of Data Protection law.

 If you are able to provide a description of the data (including dates) this will help to speed up the process of collating your data.

 To request a copy of your references you need to make the request to the employer the references were sent to.
-You should make the request in writing as a subject access request under the Data Protection Act.
+You should make the request in writing as a subject access request.
 They will then consider if any exemptions apply and if they can release this information to you.
-If you make the request to the employer responsible for providing the reference it is unlikely that you will get a copy, as they are not obliged to provide this under the Data Protection Act.
+If you make the request to the employer responsible for providing the reference it is unlikely that you will get a copy, as they are not obliged to provide this under the Data Protection law.